 A big reason that herbivores can survive on plant-based diets is their ability to extract nutrition from those plants by fermenting them inside their guts thanks to the rich source of gut bacteria.
 These animals are said to have high coefficients of fermentation.

 Dogs, on the other hand, have a low coefficient of fermentation that’s similar to cats, and cats are obligate carnivores.

+There are a variety of innate behaviors that dogs display that are closer to carnivores than omnivores or herbivores.
 One of these is the length of time that they can go without eating.
 Herbivores and omnivores typically eat frequently—several times a day, if possible.
 This is why animals like cows will graze constantly.

-So, Are Dogs Omnivores or Carnivores?
+Are Dogs Carnivores or Omnivores?

 There’s not a clear line between the two, biologically speaking.
 It’s generally a judgment call based on which foods the animal seems to prefer to eat, as well as which ones are more nutritious for them.